bradford415/classifiers/README.md

 # Classifiers
-The goal of this repository is to:
+Purpose of this repository:
 * Implement powerful classifiers and understand their architecture so they can be used as backbones for other downstream tasks
-* Test and understand various components of deep learning (e.g., learning rate schedulers)
+* Test, visualize, and understand various components of deep learning (e.g., learning rate schedulers)
 * Exploring pretraining techniques
   * Self-supervised pretraining
   * Classification pretraining